Saturday Sept 18th, 2021, 0610-1800

 3570 gain, 2800 loss

-A quick walk in the morning brought us to Pine Grove Furnace State Park, where the AT Museum is located.
+A quick walk in the morning brought me to Pine Grove Furnace State Park, where the AT Museum is located.
 It’s only open on the weekends, so I was lucky to be able to see it.
 The displays were pretty good and the volunteer on duty was a former thru-hiker.
-I hope to go back to visit again when I have more time.
-We hung outside the general store for almost an hour, waiting for it to open.
+I hoped to go back to visit again when I had more time.
+I hung outside the general store for almost an hour, waiting for it to open.
 Several other SOBOs showed up: Lollipop, Pippi, and Honeydew.
 The store had limited stuff but plenty of ice cream.
-This is the point where hikers try to do the Half Gallon challenge…eating a half gallon of ice cream in one sitting.
-This is to celebrate completing half the trail.
+This was the point where hikers try to do the Half Gallon challenge…eating a half gallon of ice cream in one sitting to celebrate completing half the trail.
 No way was I about to attempt such a thing.
-No one in our group of 5 did, in fact.
+No one did.
 But I would have eaten a pint if they had one.
 I settled for an ice cream sandwich instead.

 I was excited about today because I was finally coming to the halfway point on the trail.
-There are actually several points marked because the length has changed many times over the years.
-Honeydew caught up to Stellar and I just before the most elaborate marker, so we all celebrated together.
-I became very emotional when I reached the halfway points on Te Araroa and the PCT because I didn’t want those trails to end.
-The CDT didn’t even have a marker…I’m not sure where the halfway point was due to all the alternates and flip-flopping around.
+There were actually several points marked because the length has changed many times over the years.
+Honeydew caught up to me just before the most elaborate marker, so we celebrated together.
+I became very emotional when I reached the halfway points on Te Araroa and the PCT.
+The CDT didn’t even have a marker…I’m not sure where the halfway point even was due to all the alternates and my flip-flopping around.
 For the AT, this accomplishment just felt like a relief.
-Only about 1,100 miles left to go…and the hardest parts are behind me.
-The first half took exactly 8 weeks, so I expect the second half to go even quicker.
+Only about 1,100 miles left to go…and the hardest parts were behind me.
+The first half took exactly 8 weeks, so I expected the second half to go even quicker.